epiccurious/jade-diy/README.md

     idf.py -b 115200 flash
     ```

-You should see the Jade initialization screen on your device.
+After the build and flash process completes, you should see the Jade initialization screen on your device.